mic-max/strawpoll-v2/README.md

 	- Let user know their vote didn't count ??
 - Feature: On results page indicate which option(s) the viewer voted for
 - Feature: Allow users to save a poll as a draft, as a link with query parameters ??
-- Feature: Add version number to the footer
 - Design: Order options on the results page by number of votes ??
 - Code: Have a better logger
 - Code: Make scripts platform independent, Windows + Linux